pokt-network/pocket-network-protocol/utility/README.md

 A `Servicer` is a protocol actor that provisions Web3 access for Pocket Network Applications to consume.
 Servicers are the **supply** side of the Utilitarian Economy, who are compensated in the native cryptographic token, POKT, for their work.

-#### 3.2.1 Staking & Burning
+#### 3.2.1 Registration / Staking

-In order to participate as a Servicer in Pocket Network, each actor is required to bond a certain amount of tokens in escrow while they are providing the Web3 access.
-These tokens may be burned or removed from the actor as a result of breaking the **Protocol’s Service Level Agreement**, a DAO defined contract that defines the minimum quality of service requirements.
+In order to participate as a Servicer in Pocket Network, each actor is required to bond a certain amount of tokens in escrow while they are providing Web3 access.
+These tokens may be burned or removed from the actor as a result of breaking the **Protocol’s Service Level Agreement**, a DAO defined set of requirements for the minimum quality of service.

-Upon registration, the Servicer is required to provide the network information necessary to create applicable Sessions including the GeoZone it is in, RelayChain(s) it supports, and the Pocket API endpoint known as the `ServiceURL`, where its service is exposed.
+Upon registration, the Servicer is required to provide the network with sufficient information to pair it with Applications.
+This includes the GeoZone it is in, RelayChain(s) it supports, and the Pocket API endpoint known as the `ServiceURL` where its service is exposed.
 An optional `OperatorPublicKey` may be provided for non-custodial operation of the Servicer.

-This registration message is formally known as the `StakeMsg`, and an illustrative example can be summarized like so:
+This registration message is formally known as the `StakeMsg`, and a Servicer can only start providing service once it is registered: the StakeMsg has been validated, included in the subsequent block, and the World State has been updated.
+An illustrative example can be summarized like so:

 ```go
 type ServicerStakeMsg interface {